Harry and Meghan, Kate and William, Charles and Diana. Names that instantly conjure a royal union.

 The wedding was on a weekend

 Traditionally, British royal weddings occur during the workweek, granting the populace an extra day off from work to celebrate the happy event.
 Breaking with that tradition, Harry and Meghan wed on a Saturday – May 19, 2018.

 The guest list was much smaller

 Royal protocol requires invitations of Harry and Meghan’s wedding to be sent out on behalf of Queen Elizabeth II.
 King George VI was responsible for invitations to the marriage of Elizabeth and Philip.
 Two thousand guests were invited to the 1947 ceremony, including foreign Royals such as The King of Iraq, Princess Juliana and Prince Bernhard of the Netherlands and The Hereditary Grand Duke of Luxembourg and Princess Elisabeth of Luxembourg.

 As heir to the British throne, the wedding of Charles to Diana was considered a State occasion.
 First Lady Nancy Reagan represented the United States of America at the nuptials.

-Only 1,900 invitations were sent out for the wedding of William and Catherine.
+Nineteen hundred invitations were sent out for the wedding of William and Catherine.
 Alongside traditional invitees including family members, diplomats and religious clergy, William and Catherine were wed before celebrities such as Sir Richard Branson, Rowan Atkinson, David and Victoria Beckham, Sir Elton John and David Furnish, film director Matthew Vaughn, singer Joss Stone and photographer Mario Testino.